GarfieldMa/COMP2123_Selflearning_Report/main.md

  	//All the code in the iteration go to here
 }
 ```
-Can you tell why the condition we set termination condition as `minimum_spanning_tree.getNumOfVertex() != g.getNumOfVertex()` ? 🤔😜
+Can you tell why the condition we set termination condition as `minimum_spanning_tree.getNumOfVertex() != g.getNumOfVertex()`? 🤔😜

 Yeah, I know you can recall that the iteration should not stop until all nodes are added😊

 Now, we what we need to do in the iteration can be divided into 3 steps 😃

-#### Step 1 in iteration: Finding the UNVISITED Vertex with the Lowest Cost of Connection To
+#### Step 1 in Iteration: Finding Nearest Unvisited Vertex
-We could use two `int` to record the cheapest cost and the corresponding index respectively.😀
+We could use two `int` variables to record the cheapest cost and the corresponding index respectively.😀

 Now we can add the following code to iterate through the array `cost_of_cheapest_connection_to` to find the cheapest connection.😆